CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Discussion

-Another line of improvement would be relying on pre-trained foundation models for Earth observation.
-For our Multi-Modal architectures, we leverage image encoders pre-trained on natural images such as ImageNet or via DINOv2, which are very different from multi-spectral satellite images.
-With the drastic increase in availability of Earth observation data, several models are being proposed to learn in an unsupervised way generalizable representations from this data \citep{cong2022satmae, jakubik2023foundation, hong2024spectralgpt, astruc2024anysat}.
-Those models are mainly driven by the concept of masked auto-encoders \citep{he2022masked} and contrastive learning \citep{chen2020simple, he2020momentum}.
-One could study the potential of those foundation models on high-resolution wildfire forecasting by fine-tuning them on CanadaFireSat.
+Another line of future research deals with the improvement of the pretraining of our multi-modal deep learning approaches.
+In our work, we leverage image encoders pre-trained on natural images such as ImageNet or via DINOv2, which are very different from multi-spectral satellite images.
+With the drastic increase in availability of Earth observation data, several models are being proposed to learn in an unsupervised way generalizable representations from this data \citep{cong2022satmae, jakubik2023foundation, hong2024spectralgpt, astruc2024anysat, sumbul2025smarties}.
+One could study the potential of those foundation models as pre-trained representations to be used in high-resolution wildfire forecasting; CanadaFireSat could be the perfect starting point for such an investigation.
+Moreover, as weather and climate data are currently omitted from Earth observation foundation models, future works could focus on fusion strategies that synergize environmental predictors with those general embeddings.
+Also, the stage where the fusion happens is worth investigation: in our method, we explore late fusion, but other strategies exist \citep{hong2020more}, with commonly used early-mid fusion strategies \citep{astruc2024anysat, sumbul2025smarties, jakubik2025terramind}.
+Thanks to the multiple attention types~\citep{hendricks2021decoupling}, the transformer architecture enables multiple types of fusion at different stages of the model.